deephacks/westty/readme.md

 Cluster-awareness is provided through [Hazelcast](http://www.hazelcast.com) using westty-cluster and can be deployed as such on private networks or amazon ec2 using the provided [Apache Whirr](http://whirr.apache.org) recipe.
-Clustering goes hand in hand with the [EventBus](http://vertx.io/api/java/api/org/vertx/java/core/eventbus/EventBus.html), but clustering is not needed to use it.
+Clustering goes hand in hand with the [EventBus](http://vertx.io/api/java/api/org/vertx/java/core/eventbus/EventBus.html) although clustering is not needed to use it.

 Westty is programmatic and give users the freedom to implement any mechanism to configure it.
 The server engine